kubeshop/botkube/docs/proposal/2022-11-22-botkube-plugins-integration.md

 kubectl delete po -l app=botkube -n botkube
 ```

 Later we can provide a dedicated `@Botkube` command to simplify refreshing downloaded plugins.
-However, in the happy path scenarios no one should replace already release binaries.
+However, in the happy path scenarios no one should replace already released binaries.

 ### Supporting multi OS and architectures